Section: User Commands (1)

 own devices and don't scan for devices while another copy of X-CD-Roast

 is already running.
-Also note that writing two CDs at the same time requires
+Also note that writing two discs at the same time requires

-that the writers are at a own IDE bus each.
-(Real SCSI devices should be
+that the writers are connected to an own IDE bus each.
+(Real SCSI devices should

-This 'man' page is to short.
+This 'man' page is too short.
 Really useable information can be found

 in the documentation included with X-CD-Roast, in the FAQ